bufbuild-ru/docs/docs/bsr/admin/instance/webhooks/index.md

 - manage webhook subscriptions using a regular curl+JSON payload; and
 - build an event listener that's compatible with [Connect](https://connectrpc.com/) (`application/proto`) requests.

+::: tip Note
-::: tip In the samples below, please use the domain name for your private BSR instance (for example, `https://buf.example.com`) in place of `BSR_INSTANCE_DOMAIN_NAME`.
+In the samples below, please use the domain name for your private BSR instance (for example, `https://buf.example.com`) in place of `BSR_INSTANCE_DOMAIN_NAME`.
 :::

 ## Webhooks with Connect